 There are some signs that indicate when the fuel pump is damaged.
 This article will help you to get known with the signs of a bad fuel pump.

-- Signs that Indicates You Have a Bad Fuel Pump
+- Signs That Indicates You Have A Bad Fuel Pump

-Signs that Indicates You Have a Bad Fuel Pump
+Signs That Indicates You Have A Bad Fuel Pump

-There are several ways to identify that whether you have a bad fuel pump in your vehicle or not.
-There are some definite sign of a bad fuel pump that will let you that your fuel pump is faulty.
+There are several ways to identify whether you have a bad fuel pump in your vehicle or not.
+There are some definite signs of a bad fuel pump that will let you that your fuel pump is faulty.
 Some of the signs indicate fuel pump problems as well as other problems.

 But there are some signs that specifically indicate a bad fuel pump.
 So, how do you know if your fuel filter is bad?
-Let’s check out the signs of bad fuel pump below.
+Let’s check out the signs of a bad fuel pump below.